gdiaz384/py3TranslateLLM/README.md

 - For the spreadsheet formats, .csv, .xlsx, .xls, .ods, the following apply:
     - The first row is reserved for headers and is always ignored for data processing otherwise.
+    - The source content for translation is always based on the first column.
     - The first column, 1st, must be the raw text.
 Multiple lines within a cell, called 'paragraphs,' are allowed.
         - New lines will not be preserved in the output cell.
 If this behavior is desired, regenerate them dynamically when writing to the output files as needed.
 Basically, word wrap is outside the scope of this project.
     - The second column, 2nd, is reserved for the character speaking.